370: No Such Thing As George Clooney In A Blackcurrant Suit

 But nappies are really wasteful.

-Like, I think a baby goes through, you know, in well, first of all, in the 80s, babies used to potty train at around 18 months because, oh, you know, at that point, because people used to use terry towels and things like that, and terry towels get wet, so babies are like, oh, this is horrible.
+Like, I think a baby goes through through, you know, in well, first of all, in the 80s, babies used to potty train at around 18 months because, oh, you know, at that point, because people used to use terry towels and things like that, and terry towels get wet, so babies are like, oh, this is horrible.

-And they're also harder to crawl in.
-So they're not as mobile, so they're uncomfortable.
+And they're also harder to crawl in, so they're not as mobile, so they're uncomfortable.

 But now we use kind of these nappies that are really comfortable.
 So I understand they're comfortable.

-The average age for probably training now is about between two and three.
-So it's so you're saying they've been indulged.
+They allow babies to be mobile.
+The average age for potty training trainer now is about between two and three so it's we're saying they've been indulged well

 If I'm so far from my baby that I need to be texted, that means someone else's job.
 What are you texting me?

 I've paid the sitter to deal with that.
 What are you texting me for?
-It should just text the nearest phone, shouldn't it? to the baby.
+It should just text the nearest phone, shouldn't it?
+To the baby.

 Yeah.